-\textbf{Baselines.} For the Rich-Text baseline, we use the attribute properties $\ba_i$ for the part token and add it to the base token if the part token is present in the base prompt.
+\textbf{Baselines.} For the Rich-Text baseline, we use the attribute properties $\ba_i$ for the part token and add it to the base token if it is in the base prompt.
 In other cases, we add the Part information as the footnote of the object token in the base prompt.
-For the InstructPix2Pix~\cite{brooks2022instructpix2pix} baseline, we individually add the instructions to each part on the base prompt generation through stable diffusion.
-For the StableDiffusion baseline, we add the PartCraft instructions as the object's description in the prompt.
+For the InstructPix2Pix~\cite{brooks2022instructpix2pix} baseline, we iteratively add the instructions for each part on the base generation through.
+For the StableDiffusion baseline, we add the PartComposer instructions as the object's description in the prompt.
 We use the same StableDiffusion model with the same seed and guidance scale across baselines.
 We run it on the same Nvidia A100 40GB to ensure the sanity of comparison across methods.
 PartCraft~\cite{ng2024partcraft}, a recent method, also aims to generate objects based on part composition.
 However, if the text-to-image model is PartCraft trained for CUB-200, it can only generate variations of CUB-200.
 Further, it also requires annotations of the parts regarding key points, etc. Hence, it cannot generate parts based on text descriptions like our work.
 Hence, due to additional supervision and focus on particular datasets, it cannot be used as a general baseline for comparison with our work.